digital-asset/daml/docs/source/tools/navigator/console.rst

   Navigator Database </tools/navigator/database>

-The Navigator Console is a terminal-based front-end for inspecting and modifying a Digital Asset ledger.
+The Navigator Console is a terminal-based front-end for inspecting and modifying a DAML Ledger.
 It's useful for DAML developers, app developers, or business analysts who want to debug or analyse a ledger by exploring it manually.

 You can use the Console to: